 Designed on a solid base, the Honeywell HT-904 has a hemisphere casing that houses the fan and motor on a U-shaped harness.
 The airflow produced by the motor has three settings that push out a range of 4.3 to 6.4 mph wind, all on a head that will tilt vertically up to 90º.
 You can incrementally adjust the speed to suit your preference.
 Changing the settings is simple, and it can work well on most desktops due to the cord's 6-foot length.
 This model can also be wall-mounted.

-Though the Honeywell HT-904 offers solid airflow, it lacks an oscillate setting.
-And, with a noise level of 51 dBa on high, it makes more of a racket than most others in our review.
-For desktop use, the head's pivot is a decent range, but if you plan on using it mounted on the wall, it is hard to reverse the airflow because you have to un-mount it, flip it 180º, and re-mount it.
-Regardless, considering the small stature of this model, the airflow is impressive, and the noise it produces is pretty quiet in comparison to table fans with the same power.
+Despite the solid airflow, the Honeywell HT-904 does not have an oscillating setting.
+And, with a noise level of 51 dBa on high, it creates more of a racket than most of the fans we tested.
+For desktop use, the head's pivot is a decent range.
+However, if you want to mount it on the wall, it is hard to reverse the airflow because you have to un-mount it, flip it 180º, and re-mount it.
+Regardless, the airflow is impressive when you consider the small stature of this fan, and the noise it produces is pretty quiet compared to table fans with equal power.

 The Genesis 6-inch Clip is compact, lightweight, and quiet across all settings.
 The clip mode is great for a headboard or the side of the desk.
 It's a good choice for tight spaces with its relatively low airflow — 1.7mph on low, 3 on high.
 Additionally, the rubber feet on the clip are grippy and insulating, so the fan won't take itself for a walk or vibrate your keyboard off the desk.
 This fan is also simple to clean; just remove the screen with the turn of a screw and get to work.

-While we like the clip configuration on this unit, we found the tabletop stand option slightly flimsy and relatively easy to knock off balance.
-This issue is exacerbated by the 5-foot-long cord that can pull at the unit.
-The head pivot is also limited to 130º due to the clip configuration.
-However, oscillation and pivot are possible when using the stand, and we think this model is a great inexpensive option.
+We like the clip configuration on this unit, but we found the tabletop stand option slightly flimsy and fairly easy to knock off balance.
+The 5-foot-long cord that can pull at the unit further exacerbates this issue.
+Moreover, the head pivot is limited to 130º due to the clip configuration.
+However, oscillation and pivot are possible when using the stand, and we think this table fan is an excellent inexpensive option.

 Keeping cool with the fan in its traditional stand configuration.